vgurianov/qm/docs/discussion.md

 3. What parts of the formalism of quantum theory most adequately describe the existence of quantum objects (state vector, field operators, complex phase, possible paths in the formalism of path integrals)?
 4. Does the classical world emerge from the quantum world, and if so, how?
 5. In what space do state vectors exist (superposition)?
-6. At what time do state vectors (superposition) exist?
+6. Is there a special time for state vectors (superpositions)?

 Our ontological description of quantum effects is based on the two-modus model developed by A. Yu.
-Sevalnikov (Institute of Philosophy, Russian Academy of Sciences) and V. E. Terekhovich (St. Petersburg State University).
+Sevalnikov.
 Therefore, we will consider the listed questions in the following order: first, we will give the answer of A. Yu.
-Sevalnikov and V. E. Terekhovich, in the form of quotations, and then we will give a description in UML SP.
+Sevalnikov (Institute of Philosophy, Russian Academy of Sciences) and V. E. Terekhovich (St. Petersburg State University), in the form of quotations, and then we will give a description in UML SP.
 We emphasize that many statements are in the nature of assumptions.

 Answers.